Omega: A manufacturable chipset for utility-scale quantum computing

 We use single photons as our quantum information carriers.

 Superconducting films, biased near their transition point, enable efficient single-photon detection.
-We have introduced near perfect superconducting film production into semi-conductor manufacturing, and now produce detectors at scale.
+We have introduced near-perfect superconducting films into our manufacturing flow, and now manufacture millions of waveguide-integrated photon-number-resolving superconducting single-photon detectors at GlobalFoundries.

 We’ve extended this to photon-number resolution, critical for entanglement and error reduction.